-- Roaming Rooster– Specializing in free-range fried chicken served in a variety of ways.
+- Roaming Rooster– Specializing in free-range fried chicken served in various ways.

 - Provost– Eatery providing healthy, organic food to Northeast Washington, DC.
-We value community and comfort, and we think food is the best way to get both.
+They value community and comfort, and food is the best way to get both.

 - Naked Lunch – Organic bowls and healthy juices.
 A vegetarian’s dream, located in Mom’s Organic Market.

 - Community-Based Classroom 60 students, 10:1 student-teacher ratio

 - Croom Vocational High School 98 students, 5:1 student-teacher ratio